Sandra-Milanovic/OpenStreetMapWidget/README.md

   also included, it doesn't work on smartphones and its not presently in use.

-* Usability could be improved by adding more guidance (for example explaining the availabilitt of advanced rightclick/longpress actions would help)
+* Usability could be improved by adding more guidance (for example explaining the availabilitt of advanced rightclick/longpress actions to the recipient of the map)

 Check out the [demonstration](http://sandra-milanovic.github.com/OpenStreetMapWidget/)